Tooth Extractions – Allen, TX

 In general, we do everything possible to fix and preserve your natural teeth.
 With training and experience in root canals and advanced restorative treatments, Dr. Anniece Ward takes pride in being able to save the vast majority of teeth.
 However, when the occasion calls for it, she can perform extractions with just as much skill and dedication.
-If you need a tooth extraction, our team will go above and beyond to make sure that you’re relaxed and comfortable during the entire experience.
+If you need tooth extractions in Allen, TX, our team will go above and beyond to make sure that you’re relaxed and comfortable during the entire experience.

 Why Choose The Dental Den of Allen

 for Tooth Extractions?

 - Gentle, Skilled Dentist with 15 Years of Experience